Call Us Today: (520) 797-9215

 Frequently asked questions

-Do I still need a will if I have a living trust?
+Do I still need a Will if I have a Trust?

-Who manages the trust after I die?
+Who manages the Trust after I die?

-A revocable living trust does not provide any immediate tax benefits, as it is considered your property while you're alive.
+A revocable living Trust does not provide any immediate tax benefits, as it is considered your property while you're alive.
 However, it can simplify the estate administration process, potentially reducing estate administration costs and delays.
 If you want tax-saving benefits, you would need to set up an irrevocable trust or other estate planning tools.

-No, a revocable living trust does not protect your assets from creditors or lawsuits while you're alive, as you still control the assets.
+No, a revocable living Trust does not protect your assets from creditors or lawsuits while you're alive, as you still control the assets.
 However, once the assets are distributed to your beneficiaries after your death, they may be more protected depending on the type of trust you have and state laws.

 Monday - Friday